fauziallagan/fauziallagan/README.md

-Hallo, I am Ahmad Fauzi
+Hi.. :)  I am Ahmad Fauzi, have a nice day :)